0

 A vista of ever-changing scenery, tables to play games at and room for little legs to walk around – rail travel makes sense for families heading to the Alps.
 Daniel Elkan picks some of the best ski resorts that you can reach by train.

 What’s the best way of getting your family from the UK to the Alps?
 Plane, train or car?
-Driving gives a degree of freedom en route, but also means children are cooped up for long stints in the back seat – not exactly a recipe for happiness.
-Flying might seem quick on paper, but in reality translates to a long conveyor belt of various queues and long transfers, as faces turn glummer and glummer.
+Driving gives a degree of freedom en route, but also means children are cooped up in the back seat for a long slog – not exactly a recipe for happiness.
+Flying often seems quick on paper; the reality is a conveyor belt of tedious queues and long transfers, as faces turn glummer and glummer.
 The eye-wincing prices that airlines charge at peak dates are salt in the wound.

 Family Train | Welove2ski